Montclair Hit-And-Run Accident Attorneys

 - License Plate Number — Write down the license plate number of the other car if you were able to see it.

-- Description Of The Vehicle — Note the vehicle’s make, model, color, and other distinguishing features.
+- Description of the Vehicle — Note the vehicle’s make, model, color, and other distinguishing features.

 - Location — Clearly mark the exact spot where the accident occurred.
 This could involve using a GPS device, taking photos, or providing detailed directions.